sjjsy/sjjsy.github.io/_pages/about.md

 also a West Coast Swing **dancer**, all-year commute **cyclist**, long-distance **runner**, martial arts and **multi-sport enthusiast**, **nature lover**, **photographer**, and a **nerd** over many subjects.
-I was raised in a **Finnish-French** family in the countryside in Southwest Finland, completed my upper secondary school in Turku and moved to the Helsinki Area to pursue higher education.
+I was raised in a **Finnish-French** family in the countryside of Southwest Finland, completed my upper secondary school in Turku and moved to the Helsinki Area to pursue higher education.